Rise of the Triad: Game releases

-As most Apogee games, the game was distributed as shareware, with the first episode released for free.
+As with most Apogee games, the game was distributed as shareware, with the first episode released for free.
 The shareware episode, which contains ten original levels, is titled Rise of the Triad: The HUNT Begins.
 This version has some limitations, including the ability to play only as Taradino Cassatt, and the availability of only four of the multiplayer modes.
 A "Deluxe Edition" of the shareware version, marketed in retail by LaserSoft, contains three extra levels, and three extra multiplayer levels that are not available on any other version.

-There were several versions of the full or paid game, which included three new episodes.
+There are several versions of the full or paid game, which includes three new episodes.
 The floppy disk and CD versions both contain 32 game levels for the three new episodes, with the CD version containing more multiplayer levels.
-Site License version contains several multiplayer levels, and allowed the game to be played in multiplayer mode in up to 11 different computers in a single network, without each requiring a different copy of the game.
+The Site License version contains several multiplayer levels, and allows the game to be played in multiplayer mode in up to 11 different computers in a single network, without each requiring a different copy of the game.

 In 2009, Rise of the Triad was released on GOG.com through DOSBox, making it compatible with Microsoft Windows, Linux, and macOS.